neutralinojs/gsoc2024/README.md

 GSoC (Google Summer of Code) is an international program that motivates developers to contribute to open-source projects.
 Google awards stipends for contributors who successfully complete the GSoC program.
 GSoc contributors typically work on open-source development tasks under the guidance of organization mentors.
 Read more details about GSoC from the [official website](https://summerofcode.withgoogle.com/).

-## How to become a GSoC contributor
+## How to become a GSoC contributor?

 Anyone who is older than 18 can become a contributor with the GSoC 2022 program.
 Please follow the following steps: